CHAPTER ONE

 He lunged.

 Harper fired twice, center mass.
 The Glock barked, recoil snapping through her arms as silver-tipped rounds slammed into his chest.
-He staggered, snarl ripping free, then blurred forward faster than a human eye could track.
+He staggered with a snarl, then blurred forward faster than a human eye could track.

-Her back smashed into brick.
-Pain exploded along her ribs, the impact knocking the air out of her lungs and the taste of copper onto her tongue.
-For a half second, her vision whited out at the edges.
+Her back smashed into the brick.
+Pain exploded along her ribs, the impact ripping the air from her lungs and flooding her mouth with the taste of blood.
+For half a second, her vision whited out at the edges.

 Then training snapped her back into her body.